spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-push-notification-feature.md

   }

   // Check the current Notification permission.
-  // If its denied, the button should appear as such, until the user changes the permission manually if (Notification.permission === 'denied') {
+  // If its denied, the button should appear as such until the user changes the permission manually if (Notification.permission === 'denied') {
     console.warn('Notifications are denied by the user');
     changePushButtonState('incompatible');